 - How to remove an entire TOC field along with all entries from the document.

-The DocumentBuilder.insertTableOfContents(java.lang.String) method is called to insert a TOC field into the document at the current position of the DocumentBuilder.
+You can insert a TOC (table of contents) field into the document at the current position by calling the InsertTableOfContents method.

 A table of contents in a Word document can be built in several ways and formatted using a variety of options.
 The field switches that you pass to the method control the way the table is built and displayed in your document.